-Making the vinegar herbicide is only half the battle.
+Making the vinegar Epsom salt weed killer is only half the battle.
 The other half of the battle involves applying it correctly.
-When you’re using a vinegar killer, it’s important to keep these things in mind:
+When you’re using a weed killer, it’s important to keep these things in mind:

 - Try to spray your weed killer in the afternoon.
 You can expect the best results around midday as there will not be any dew or moisture that could dilute the weed killer.

 - Use your weed killer on hot, sunny days.
 This is the best way to ensure that your weeds will actually get the desiccation required for a full kill.
 If you are trying to use it in cold temperatures, you will be disappointed.

 - Remember to pull the weeds out after they’ve died.
 This ensures that you will have less regrowth.

 If you are looking for a quick fix and don’t mind having a risk of collateral damage once in a while, creating a vinegar, Epsom salt, and Dawn weed killer isn’t that bad an idea.
 It can actually be an effective way to kill weeds, or at least make them more manageable.

 Unfortunately, a weed killer made from vinegar and Epsom salt isn’t the healthiest for your lawn.
 If you want to keep it lush, you might want to choose a more plant-specific solution.